ddsr-ops/technical-docs/cdc/debezium/debezium build.md

+You can refer to debezium-workflow.yml for more details.

-1. Download source code from github.com
+1. Download source code from github.com(No need from debezium 2.2)
-2. Remove checkstyle plugin of pom.xml in debezium-parent module
+2. Remove checkstyle plugin of pom.xml in debezium-parent module(No need from debezium 2.2)
-3. Remove docker build plugin in root pom.xml
+3. Remove docker build plugin in root pom.xml(No need from debezium 2.2)
-4. mvn clean verify -Pquick -DskipITs -Dcheckstyle.skip=true -Dformat.skip=true -Drevapi.skip=true
+4. mvn clean verify -Pquick -DskipITs=true -Dcheckstyle.skip=true -Dformat.skip=true -Drevapi.skip=true
+5. (Only build mysql):
+   mvn clean install -pl debezium-connector-mysql -am -Passembly -Pquick -DskipITs=true \
+   -Dcheckstyle.skip=true -Dformat.skip=true  -Drevapi.skip=true

 *Note: Not set mirror in maven settings.*
 **Note£ºMakes sure system time on building machine is right**